gantsign/kotlin-maven-plugin-tools/README.md

 for Kotlin files; the generated web site and the command line help are far less useful without descriptions.

-This project provides a Kotlin metadata extractor using [Dokka](https://github.com/Kotlin/dokka) to give the same support for Kotlin files, as the Java5 annotation extractor does for Java files (including support for descriptions and since version information from KDoc, and deprecation messages from `@kotlin.Deprecated`).
+This project provides a Kotlin metadata extractor using the Kotlin compiler to give the same support for Kotlin files, as the Java5 annotation extractor does for Java files (including support for descriptions and since version information from KDoc, and deprecation messages from `@kotlin.Deprecated`).

 ## Writing a Maven Plugin in Kotlin